octdanb/django-next-code-generator/README.md

   -m, --model-file         Specify generated model file path + name, if not default to models.py -r, --generate-routers   Generate modular api with multiple routers using RouterAPI (for bigger applications).
   --specify-tags           Use along with --generate-routers to generate specific routers from given list of tags.
-  -c, --custom-visitors    PATH - A custom visitor that adds variables to the template.
   -d, --output-model-type  Specify a Pydantic base model to use (see [datamodel-code-generator](https://github.com/koxudaxi/datamodel-code-generator); default is `pydantic.BaseModel`).
   -p, --python-version     Specify a Python version to target (default is `3.8`).
   --install-completion     Install completion for the current shell.